-Litre Meter introduce the ”Price Advantage” series of VFF meters.
+Litre Meter introduce the ”Base Model” series of VFF meters.
 The most popular VFF meters are now available in standard configurations at keener prices and shorter delivery times.
 These are the LF15, MF30, VFF4 and VFF8 sizes.
 1/2″NPT threaded female connections, 316L stainless steel bodies and elastomer seals complete the specification.
 The internals are PVD coated stainless steel and using the standard calibration guarantees the best lead-time and price.
 All chambers are in-stock with 15cP calibration.

 LF15 0.75 to 90 l/hr, 15cP MF30 1.20 to 180 l/hr, 15cP VFF4 2.40 to 400 l/hr, 15cP VFF8 4.80 to 800 l/hr, 15cP